Skip to Content

 Tips to make this easy recipe for the best frosting without confectioners sugar:

-• This frosting recipe without powdered sugar recipe calls for just a few ingredients and only 1 cup of sugar!
-That’s a lot less sugar when you normally make the icing.
-Most vanilla buttercream frosting recipes need 8 cups confectioners’ sugar.
+• It only has 1 cup of sugar, which is a lot less than you normally use when making the icing.
+Most vanilla buttercream frosting recipes need 8 cups of confectioners’ sugar.

-• You will need a stand mixer (or electric mixer) and a medium sized saucepan for this recipe.
-I would not recommend using a hand mixer but it’s possible.
-It’s just a lot of mixing!
+• For this recipe, you will need a stand mixer (or electric mixer) and a medium-sized saucepan.
+I would not recommend using a hand mixer, but it’s possible—it’s just a lot of mixing!

 • This recipe will cover one cake in a 9×13 pan and 24 cupcakes.
-I haven’t tried it on a layer cake using a 8 or 9 inch cake pans, but I think it could work if you spend thin layers.
+I haven’t tried it on a layer cake using 8—or 9-inch cake pans, but I think it could work if you use thin layers.

 • This is not a good recipe if you want to use a piping bag.

-• This recipe has a lot of mixing time so make sure you have plenty of time to keep stirring it so you get the best vanilla frosting recipe.
+• This recipe has a lot of mixing time, so make sure you have plenty of time to keep stirring it to get the best vanilla frosting recipe.

 • The spreadable consistency is more like a cross between a typical buttercream frosting and a whipped icing.